 Fitting wheel sizes other than those supplied by Sprinter to the vehicle will change the Sprinter's handling characteristics and may lead to an accident resulting in severe personal injuries, death and property damage.

-Read the Sprinter manual for wheel torque and wheel tightening procedures.
+Read the Sprinter manual for wheel bolt or lug nut torque and wheel tightening procedures.